VinceIswara/summarization-agent/docs/docker-setup.md

 The Docker Compose configuration includes volume mapping to enable:

 1. **Code Changes Without Rebuilding**: The `.:/app` mapping allows code changes to be reflected in the container without rebuilding.
-2. **Persistent Storage**: The `./tmp:/app/tmp` mapping ensures that temporary files (like extracted images) are accessible from the host machine.
+2. **Persistent Storage**:
+   - The `./tmp:/app/tmp` mapping ensures that temporary files (like extracted images) are accessible from the host machine for debugging or inspection.
+   - The `./data:/app/data` mapping provides persistent storage for the SQLite database (`image_hashes.db`) used for image deduplication.
+You **must** create a `data` directory in your project root before running `docker-compose up`.

 ## Environment Variables